By Chris Horn, email@example.com, 803-777-3687

 Bayoumi’s group is leveraging its expertise in helicopter sensor analytics to work with Safran Engineering Services, whose broad range of aerospace services include manufacturing aircraft wiring harnesses.
 They’re also using big data techniques to collaborate with an Egyptian university to design and build a massive pump that will transfer water from the Red Sea to a desalination plant.
 His group will be responsible for creating a digital “twin” that will allow the pump to be a smart system that makes decisions.

-In conjuction with the algorithms and models they create in house, the Center for Predictive Maintenance is tapping into a trove of software that Siemens Corp. donated to the university last year that Bayoumi believes will be helpful in the Egyptian water pump research.
+In conjunction with the algorithms and models they create in house, the Center for Predictive Maintenance is tapping into a trove of software that Siemens Corp. donated to the university last year that Bayoumi believes will be helpful in the Egyptian water pump research.
 And with a new setup in its two-decade-old helicopter research, center staff will soon be able to make broader application of data analytics to the entire helicopter airframe, not just the drive train.

 ‘You have to gather a lot of data’